qbunt/qbunt.com/content/posts/how-to-freeze-your-credit-file.md

 Once you've done this, be sure to visit this link to opt-out of the pre-screened credit card offers via email and snailmail.
 [https://www.optoutprescreen.com/?rf=t](https://www.optoutprescreen.com/?rf=t)

-**Where do I find out more?**
+> **Where do I find out more?**

-Again, [Brian Krebs](https://krebsonsecurity.com/2017/09/the-equifax-breach-what-you-should-know/) is the authority here.
+[Brian Krebs](https://krebsonsecurity.com/2017/09/the-equifax-breach-what-you-should-know/) is the authority here.
 He was the guy to break the story on the Target breach and many, many more.
 Credit freezes are pretty simple and can _help_ protect your credit.

 Freezing your credit file is not a magic bullet, the Equifax breach is bad news.
 This is one measure you can put in place to help preserve your financial well-being.